 M3 Girl Designs after the Shark Tank

 M3 Girl Designs continues to grow to this day.
 The company is selling their product in more stores and employs 10-12 sales reps.
-Maddie also authored a book entitled Maddie Bradshaw’s You Can Start a Business, Too!
-At age 16, young Ms. Bradshaw, with the help of her mother and sister, has taken M3 Girl Designs to the next level.
-It’s unclear whether they have attended any Mavericks games.
+Maddie also authored a book entitled Maddie Bradshaw's You Can Start a Business, Too!
+At age 16, young Ms. Bradshaw, with the help of her mother and sister, has taken the business to the next level.
+The deal with Mark never closed – possibly due to litigation unrelated to the Shark Tank.
+It's unclear whether they have attended any Mavericks games.

-M3 Girl Designs has introduced Maddie to the trials and tribulations of litigation as well.
+Being a young “tycoon” has introduced Maddie to the trials and tribulations of litigation as well.
 There are at least 3 lawsuits involving M3 Girl Designs related to trademark infringement.
 The company was the defendant in one such lawsuit and the plaintiff in at least two more.
-None of the verdicts handed down were favorable to M3 Girl Designs.
+None of the verdicts handed down were favorable to the business.